 The grade for the course is based on exams, assignments, and participation.
 There will be no programming projects in this class.
 There will be a few assignments, a few "pop" quizzes", one midterm, and a final exam.
 Only some of the assignments will count towards the grade in the class, and their total value towards the grade is 8%.
 Participation is 4% of the grade, and includes taking part in class activities and participating in class polls.
+If you are not in attendance, you cannot participate in these activities and your participation component will be reduced.
 Quizzes are 18% of the grade.
 The midterm and final exams are each 35% of the total grade and cover the first and second half of the course material respectively.
 Exams will be based upon the class lectures and the required readings.
 The table below defines the weights assigned to each component: